You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 13. Send Shoes To Cobbler

 Your feet are as crucial as other parts of your body, so taking care of them is essential.
 I know it can be frustrating dealing with blisters, but if there’s a will, there’s a way.
-Buying shoes is a process, so it’s advisable to be more diligent in choosing the pair of shoes that fit you well.

 Take the time to measure your feet instead of just one foot because we all have one foot that is bigger than the other.